About the Classical Guitar

 What are the features you should be looking for in a guitar?
 I think that the best way to go about it is the following:

--Do not ask too much information about brand, wood, etc. The heavier the instrument, the better.
-It will stay in place better and you will be able to build a solid technique around it.
-In any case, when you order a concert guitar, specify if you like heavy or light construction.
+-Do not ask too much information about brand, wood, etc. I like heavy instruments.
+They stay in place better and you will be able to build a solid technique around it.
+In any case, when you order a concert guitar, specify if you like heavy or light construction, long sustain or good separation of voices.

 -Buy new musical instruments.